artemboyko43/otk-drupal/README.md

 $ docker-compose exec --user 82 php sh
 ```

-3. Install drupal8 by composer, I choose this template `drupal-composer/drupal-project`.
+3. Install drupal8 by composer(**You should connected to your php container**), I choose this template `drupal-composer/drupal-project`.
 But you can use other.

 ```sh
 $ composer create-project drupal-composer/drupal-project:8.x-dev /var/www/html --stability dev --no-interaction
 ```

-$ docker exec PHP_CONTAINER_NAME composer create-project drupal-composer/drupal-project:8.x-dev /var/www/html --stability dev --no-interaction

 I use two good tools:
 * [docker4drupal](https://github.com/Wodby/docker4drupal)